 But it will be worth it.

 Here are 5 high-level steps to start off a channel strategy that works for your brand:

-Get to know your customer: research your target audience's interests, behavior and needs.
+Get to know your customer: Don't make assumptions.
+Research your target audience's interests, behavior and needs.
 Ask them questions, invite customer feedback and leverage social media and social listening tools.